For information on recent changes to University Discipline, please click here.

-Student discipline is governed by Statute 4.1 - Discipline.
-The statute deals with three kinds of misconduct:
+Student discipline is governed by Monash University (Council) Regulations.
+The Regulations, Part 7 relates to student discipline and deal with three kinds of misconduct:

-General misconduct means any behaviour which is contrary to a policy of the university or to generally accepted standards of behaviour and includes behaviour which attacks, harass, intimidates, threatens or endangers others.
+General misconduct means any conduct which is contrary to accepted standards of behaviour and includes conduct by which a student attacks, harasses, intimidates, threatens or endangers others.
 It covers knowing (an intentional act) and reckless (an act done without regard to its risk or disregarding a known risk) conduct.

-Research misconduct is conduct by a student in connection with research which is dishonest, reckless or negligent and seriously deviates from accepted standards within the scientific and scholarly communites for proposing, conducting or reporting research.
+Research misconduct is conduct by a student in connection with research which is dishonest, reckless or negligent and seriously deviates from accepted standards for proposing, conducting or reporting research.